WEEKLY FLU REPORT

 The Arkansas Immunization Action Coalition is a non-profit 501 (c)(3) organization, which is supported by contributions from individuals, foundations, community organizations, corporations, and local and state government agencies.
 All monetary contributions, large and small, are valued and put to good use towards our programs and activities.
 Contributions are tax-deductible to the extent allowed by law under IRS regulations.

 ImmunizeAR, with the support of the Arkansas Department of Higher Education, developed a friendly Flu Vaccination Challenge among all colleges and universities in Arkansas that wished to participate.
-9 institutions participated- over 2000 students reported they received a flu vaccine.
+8 institutions participated- over 700 students and faculty/staff reported they received a flu vaccine.

-Henderson State University (Arkadelphia, AR) won the overall challenge for the 2019-20 school year.
+National Park College (Hot Springs, AR) won the overall challenge for the 2020-2021 school year.
 The institution with the greatest percentage of their undergraduate student population vaccinated is the overall winner.

-Pictured from left to right: Deborah Collins, Tami Arnold, Heather Mercer (Executive Director, ImmunizeAR) and Sebrena Lewis, RN (Campus Nurse, National Park College)
+Pictured from left to right: Heather Mercer (Executive Director, ImmunizeAR) and Sebrena Lewis, RN (Campus Nurse, National Park College)

 On December 3, 2019 ImmunizeAR held its Year-End Meeting and Immunization Champion Awards Presentation.